YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * YottaDB triggers apply to spanning regions.
 When $ZTRIGGER() or MUPIP TRIGGER define triggers that apply to globals spanning multiple regions, each of the spanned regions install a definition.

-* Incompatible with: -SELECT
+* Incompatible with: SELECT

 .. note::
-   The trigger update summary reports count not only names and option changes as "modified" but also cases where a -COMMANDS list changed, even though those are functionally additions or deletions of separate trigger definitions.
+   The trigger update summary reports count not only names and option changes as "modified" but also cases where a COMMANDS list changed, even though those are functionally additions or deletions of separate trigger definitions.

 ~~~~~~~~~~~~~~~~~~
 -SELECT=name-list